ALBATROS-Experiment/albatros_analysis/README.md

 * utc_ls.py : Poorly written script for converting ctimes into human-readable timestamps.
 The globbing is fragile and sometimes needs coaxing in order to work.

+## Build the docs

+To Build the docs, first make sure that you have pdoc3 installed (not pdoc) with `pip uninstall pdoc && pip install pdoc`.
+Then, enter `pdoc --html ./` from the project's root directory.